yiyunlinch/zahnihero/README.md

 ## Task Distribution
 The entire project was independently developed and implemented by Yiyun Lin.
-This project was built using AI tools such as ChatGPT and GitHub Copilot to facilitate documentation, programming, and debugging.
+This project was built using AI tools such as ChatGPT to facilitate documentation, programming, and debugging.